the-akpan/golang-base/README.md

 ### Setup .env file

-Create `.env` file based on `.env.sample` and fill in variables from from a suitable source.
+Create `.env` file based on `.env.sample` and fill in variables from a suitable source.

 ### Generate swagger
 TLDR: running build.sh will generate swagger docs.